 Recommended Dose: 2000-3000 per day.
 Do not take flaxseed oil (flax on cereal etc is ok).

 Every woman who is trying to conceive should take folic acid to protect their future unborn baby.
-While folic acid doesn’t affect fertility per se, it is an essential addition to your TTC supplements.
+Most prenatal vitamins contain enough folic acid but your doctor may recommend an additional dose, or you may want to take it separately if the prenatal tablets are hard on your stomach.

 Recommended Dose: 600-800mcgs a day